littlehadi/Lab2_300028268_300036342/README.md

 Within the file please include:

 * Your names and students numbers
-* A link to your last commit in your lab02 branch in GitHub
+* A link to your GitHub repository.
-* A link to your pull request (PR) of lab02 branch into master
+* A link to the your last commit.

-Your GitHub repository should contain all solutions to the Assignment 1/Lab2, no solution submissions via BrightSpace will be evaluated.
+Your GitHub repository should contain all solutions to the Assignment 1, no solution submissions via BrightSpace will be evaluated.
 Only the information above should be submitted to BrightSpace.